-Yale ITS should be consulted with to determine the need and design requirements for telecommunication, audio/visual and other information technologies.
-ITS has prepared the following standards for reference.
+Yale ITS should be consulted to determine the need and design requirements for telecommunication, audio/visual, and other information technologies at the University.
+ITS has prepared the following standards for reference on the Office of Facilities website under Division 27: Communication.